tytydraco/microroot/README.md

 Ubuntu 20.04.1 chroot.
 The command below can easily be adapted for other package managers.

-`apt-get install bc cpio curl g++ gcc make python3 rsync unzip wget`
+`apt-get install bc cpio curl g++ gcc libssl-dev make ncurses-dev python3 rsync unzip wget`

 ## Build Script Method
 MicroRoot comes with a build script to automate the build process of MicroRoot.